-People can have either one or two mutations (or neither) on the MTHFR gene.
+You can have either one or two mutations — or neither — on the MTHFR gene.
 These mutations are often called variants.
-A variant is a part of the DNA of a gene that is commonly different (or varies) from person to person.
+A variant is a part of a gene’s DNA that’s commonly different, or varies, from person to person.

-Having one variant (heterozygous) is unlikely to contribute to health issues.
-Some people believe having two mutations (homozygous) may lead to more serious problems.
-There are two variants (forms) of mutations that can occur on the MTHFR gene.
+Having one variant — heterozygous — is less likely to contribute to health issues.
+Some people believe having two mutations — homozygous — may lead to more serious problems.
+There are two variants, or forms, of mutations that can occur on the MTHFR gene.

 Specific variants are:

 - C677T.
-Some 30 to 40 percent of the American population may have a mutation at gene position C677T.
-Some 25 percent of people of Hispanic descent, and 10 to 15 percent of Caucasian descent are homozygous (have two mutations) for this variant.
+About 30 to 40 percent of the American population may have a mutation at gene position C677T.
+Roughly 25 percent of people of Hispanic descent, and 10 to 15 percent of Caucasian descent, are homozygous for this variant.

-- It’s also possible to acquire both C677T and A1298C mutations (one copy of each).
+- It’s also possible to acquire both C677T and A1298C mutations, which is one copy of each.

 Gene mutations are inherited, which means you acquire them from your parents.
 At conception, you receive one copy of the MTHFR gene from each parent.
-If both have mutations, your risk is higher of having a homozygous mutation.
+If both have mutations, your risk of having a homozygous mutation is higher.

 Symptoms vary from person to person and from variant to variant.
 If you do a quick internet search, you’ll likely find many websites claiming MTHFR directly causes a number of conditions.

 Keep in mind that research around MTHFR and its effects is still evolving.
-Evidence linking most of these health conditions to MTHFR is currently lacking or has been disproven and should be taken with a grain of salt.
+Evidence linking most of these health conditions to MTHFR is currently lacking or has been disproven.

 More than likely, unless you have problems or have testing done, you’ll never become aware of your MTHFR mutation status.